 3. Leading them to a distraction: With the person’s enjoyment in mind, we proactively set up a space with stimulating activities, refreshments, beverages, music, puzzles, and other enjoyable things to do. when someone has significant memory loss or attention problems, this step is particularly useful.

-4. Redirecting their attention: To divert their attention and change the situation, ask them to join one of the activities.
-If you are able to redirect their attention successfully, then it will help to make balance their aggressive behavior.
+4. Redirecting their attention: To divert their attention and change the situation, ask them to join one of the activities and help them balance support and independence.
+If you are able to redirect their attention successfully, then it will help to control their aggressive behavior.

 Redirection is a technique we effectively use on a regular basis, giving our clients comfort in being aware that their loved ones will always be in taking care of with respect and dignity.
 Redirection proved to be a useful tactic when we had the pleasure of working.